 Meet Jessica

-This perspective continues to shape the way I approach counseling today.
+That perspective continues to shape the way I practice today.

 My Approach